vladocrat/rubles_exchange_rate/README.md

 ```shell
 docker-compose -f docker-compose.yml up -d
 ```
-5) go to the http://localhost:8081/ and you everything should work just fine
+5) go to the http://localhost:8081/.
+Everything should work just fine

 to stop the program from running you can just close the terminal or write the following: